acmoles/portfolio/portfolio/projects/wesen.md

 Recent years have seen a gradual increase in awareness of product customisation and on-demand manufacturing.
 But to this day we can see little evidence of the promised revolution due to relatively high prices and no killer app.

-In 2015 I had the chance to work at [Makielab](/projects/makielab) on customisable children’s toys.
+In 2015 I was pioneering customisable children’s toys at [Makielab](/projects/makielab).
 We enjoyed modest success, catching the attention of Disney who eventually bought the startup.
-My intention with Wesen was to leverage some lessons learnt there, in order to push the envelope of the [Mass Customisation](http://www.google.com) space.
+My intention with Wesen was to leverage some lessons learnt there and push the envelope of [Mass Customisation](https://hbr.org/1997/01/the-four-faces-of-mass-customization).

-Firstly, I wanted to explore the possibility of a lightly-constrained creation experience, able to generate infinite variations while being intuitive and fun to use. _I was convinced that suitable constraints could enhance the creativity of customers, rather than restrict it._ Secondly, to completely automate and outsource the fulfillment process.
+Firstly, I wanted to explore the possibility of a lightly constrained creation experience, able to generate infinite variations while being intuitive and fun to use. _I was convinced that suitable constraints could enhance the creativity of customers, rather than restrict it._ Secondly, to completely automate and outsource the fulfilment process.

-A separate motivation was to increase my empathy for colleagues and stakeholders as a Product Designer.
+Through the process of building a product end-to-end I hoped to increase my empathy for colleagues and stakeholders.
 I wanted to re-experience every stage of digital product development from other perspectives - founder, marketer, product, developer, operations, as well as design.

 <!-- a more freeform creative experience, within constraints to make it easier to pick up -->